Tim Burton's unrealized projects: Mai, the Psychic Girl

-Singles television series

-After the 1992 film Singles was released, which had Burton in a rare credited acting role, Warner Bros.
-Television tried to turn the film into a television series, but the project never materialized.
-The film's director Cameron Crowe claims that Singles inspired the television series Friends.

 Jurassic Park

 Before Michael Crichton's novel Jurassic Park was published, Hollywood studios were highly interested in purchasing the film rights.
 This included Warner Bros. and Burton, Sony Pictures Entertainment and Richard Donner, and 20th Century Fox and Joe Dante.
 Universal Pictures acquired the rights in May 1990 for Steven Spielberg, resulting in the 1993 film adaptation.

 Mary Reilly

 Producers Jon Peters and Peter Guber acquired the film rights to Mary Reilly in 1989, and optioned them for Warner Bros. with Roman Polanski as director.
 When Guber became CEO of Sony Pictures Entertainment later that year, he moved Mary Reilly to Sony's sister company, TriStar Pictures, where Burton was approached to direct with Denise Di Novi to produce in 1991.
 Christopher Hampton was hired to write the screenplay, and Burton signed on as director in January 1993, after he approved over Hampton's rewrite.
 He intended to start filming in January 1994, after he completed Ed Wood, but Burton dropped out in May 1993 over his anger against Guber for putting Ed Wood in turnaround.
 Stephen Frears was TriStar's first choice to replace Burton, and Di Novi was fired and replaced with Ned Tanen.
 The film ended up becoming the critically and commercially unsuccessful Mary Reilly in 1996, starring Julia Roberts and John Malkovich.